telerik/kendo-ui-core/docs/api/javascript/kendo.md

 Returns the current device's Device to Pixel Ratio.
 Doesn't work in Windows Phone 8, where IE10 doesn't support it.

 ##### placeholder `Boolean`
-Retruns true if the browser supports input placeholders.
+Returns `true` if the browser supports input placeholders.

 ##### zoomLevel `Number` *(default: 1)*
 Returns the current zoom level on a mobile browser (returns 1 on desktop).